Digital or Physical: Which Direction Are You Heading?

 *This article was originally published in 2013 but has been updated and republished in 2018.

-Digital or physical has been a big question in recent years thanks to Steam and console stores such as the PlayStation Store, but with varying prices and tempting physical sales, we’ve not yet moved completely to digital sales.
-As a gamer, do you still support physical game releases more than digital or have you upgraded your HDD and are now fully into digiland?
-Below I’ve listed a few pros and cons of digital vs. physical and if you’ve got your own reason just leave a comment.#
+Digital or physical has been a big question in recent years thanks to platforms such as Steam and online stores such as the PlayStation Store.
+With varying prices and tempting physical sales, we’ve not yet moved completely to digital.
+As a gamer, do you still support physical game releases more than digital or have you ditched your physical library for a digital one?

 Going Digital Could be Cheaper

 When it comes to PC gaming, the cost of games is usually low for digital purchases.
-With platforms such as Steam offering gamers constant sales, we can usually see the latest games at a discounted price.
-Why wouldn’t you consider buying that game you’ve wanted for some time at just the fraction of the retail price.
+With platforms such as Steam offering its users constant sales, we can generally see the latest games at a discounted price however slight.
+When it comes to older titles, why wouldn’t you consider buying that game at just the fraction of the original price?

 Digital Means Downloading, That Isn’t Always Quick